 To report an incident to Girl Scouts of Silver Sage, complete the Accident/Incident Report and inform Girl Scouts of Silver Sage the next business day by submitting the form to Customer Care at customercare@girlscouts-ssc.org or calling (208) 377-2011.
-Our Customer Care office hours are Monday-Thursday from 10am-1pm/1:30pm-4pm and Friday from 10am-1pm.
+Our Customer Care office hours are Monday-Thursday from 10 am-1 pm/1:30 pm-4 pm.
 In addition, notify parents/guardians as appropriate.